 Download or view a Museum map here – the red line marks our accessible route.

 The Museum has hearing loops (sometimes called audio induction loops) in the shop and café.

-There is limited waiting space immediately outside our visitor centre, at which people with accessibility needs may depart or enter vehicles (vehicles must then be moved to the car park, which is currently in our overflow car park until further notice.
+There is limited waiting space immediately outside our visitor centre, at which people with accessibility needs may depart or enter vehicles.
+Vehicles must then be moved to the car park, which is currently in our overflow car park until further notice.

-- On event days disabled parking is offered in our overflow car park field, in the area closest to the event entrance.
+- Disabled parking bay have been marked out in our overflow car park field, in the area closest to the entrance.

 The café, shop and ticket office, and visitor centre are modern buildings with level access.
-A disabled access toilet is situated in the café building – to the right-hand side of the entrance courtyard.
+A disabled access toilet is situated in the café building.

 Beyond the visitor centre there are unmade paths around the Museum site, which are steep in places.
 From the Market Square, there is level access through our crafts and industries area, and beyond to many of the buildings and houses in our collection.
 Please refer to the Museum map for the red accessible route – you will be given a copy of the map upon arrival at the ticket office.

 The following exhibit buildings (map references in brackets) have a single step and/or raised threshold entry to the ground floor: